rizkyramadhan21/python-scripts/HOUSE/readme.md

 Buying a house is an important decision and sometimes a though one when money is scarce.

 This time I created a script to collect data of house in "House for Sale" website.

+You can use it to gather house data within a certain price range.
+You want to know what building area or land area is provided within that price range.

 Once your data of interest has been put to a csv file, you can do anything with it.

-You can analyze it using a spreadsheet, or write an R program to recommend you which house is the best to buy.
+* You can analyze it using a spreadsheet;
+* or write an R program to recommend you which house is the best to buy;

-For example:
+* make a visualization to see the fluctuation of price vs land or building area;
+*

+##Example Case
-You have selected to collect data of house range between 700 to 800 million rupiahs.
+You have opted to gather data of house with price ranging from 700 to 800 million rupiahs.
 You want to know which house is the best to buy.

 You can make an additional column that contains averaged data: